 Your home is your safe place.
-When you discover it is infested with head lice panic can ensue!
-Rest assured, cleaning up after head lice is possible!
+When you discover it is infested with head lice you panic!
+Rest assured, properly cleaning up after head lice is possible!
 Here’s a quick guide to help you do it properly.

 Step 1- Wash Bedding